What Did the Early Church Teach About Idols and Icons?

 By COGwriter

 Does any of this come from the Bible?
 What did the early Church teach about these type of things?
+What about the second commandment?
+Is the prohibition against idolatry actually the 'second' of the ten commandments?

-This article will provide some Old Testament and New Testament quotes on this subject.
-It will also show writings from early (mainly 2nd century) church writers which will help demonstrate what the early church really understood on this subject.
-Additionally, it will provide some information on when idols and icons were considered acceptable for the majority who profess Christ.
+This article will provide some Old Testament and New Testament quotes related to idols and icons.
+It will also show writings from early (mainly 2nd century) church writers which will help demonstrate what the early church really understood about this.

-From The Old Testament
+God's Position on Images From The Old Testament

 In other words, God is saying that one of the reasons He did not want to be seen was that He felt the people might think that they should make any idol or icon.
+Notice that He also said no image of any male or female.

 This prohibition against idols was not limited to idols of foreign gods.
 God is also quite displeased with images that are supposed to direct worship to Him as this passage from Exodus 32:7-8 shows: